openvolley/ovcourt/README.md

 court_df <- ov_detect_court(image_file = image_file, score_distance = "pattern-based",
                             lambda = 1e3)
 ov_detect_court_plot(court_df, index = 1:4, plot.all.endpoints = TRUE)
-#> Coordinate system already present.
-Adding new coordinate system, which will replace the existing one.
-#> Coordinate system already present.
-Adding new coordinate system, which will replace the existing one.
-#> Coordinate system already present.
-Adding new coordinate system, which will replace the existing one.
-#> Coordinate system already present.
-Adding new coordinate system, which will replace the existing one.
-#> Warning: Removed 1 row containing missing values or values outside the scale range (`geom_segment()`).
-#> Removed 1 row containing missing values or values outside the scale range (`geom_segment()`).
-#> Removed 1 row containing missing values or values outside the scale range (`geom_segment()`).
-#> Removed 1 row containing missing values or values outside the scale range (`geom_segment()`).
 ```

 <img src="man/figures/README-example-1.png" width="100%" />